 We are now going to list some common accidents that could result in a broken wrist.
 Don’t worry if your accident is not listed, we could still help you to claim so long as your injury resulted from somebody else’s negligence.
 The examples include:

 - Road traffic accidents.
 A driver or passenger injured in a car accident may fracture their wrist if their hands hit the dashboard or steering wheel during a car crash.
-Similarly, a cyclist hit by a car or motorcyclists might break their wrists if they put their hands out after being knocked off of their bikes.
+Similarly, a cyclist hit by a car or motorcyclist might break their wrists if they put their hands out after being knocked off of their bikes.

 - Accidents at work.
 You could claim compensation for a fractured wrist if your arm and hand are crushed because of a faulty machine in the workplace.